omnideconv/omnideconv.github.io/README.md

 # Welcome to omnideconv!

-omnideconv is an ecosystem of user-friendly tools and resources for the cell-type deconvolution of any orgnaism and tissue profiled with bulk transcriptomics.
+omnideconv is an ecosystem of user-friendly tools and resources for the cell-type deconvolution of any organism and tissue profiled with bulk transcriptomics.

 # Estimating immune-cell fractions from bulk RNA-seq data